The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: Introduction

 This paper is structured as follows.
-In Section \ref{sec:decode}, we describe our methodology, the abundance matching and the way we grow our SMBHs.
-In Section \ref{sec:results}, we show our results on the black hole accretion tracks and galaxy-black hole coevolution.
-Finally, in Sections \ref{sec:discuss} and \ref{sec:conclu}, we discuss our results and draw our conclusions.
-Throughout we adopt the $\Lambda$CDM cosmology\footnote{We have corrected all data sets to the same cosmology used in this work.
-We note, however, that the small differences in the cosmological parameters have a negligible impact on our results.} with best fit parameters from \citet{planck2018_cosmo_params} (i.e., $(\Omega_{\rm m}, \Omega_\Lambda, \Omega_{\rm b}, h, n_{\rm S}, \sigma_8) = (0.31, 0.69, 0.049, 0.68, 0.97, 0.81)$), and all the input and reference data sets adopted here are based on a \citet{chabrier_2003} stellar initial mass function.
+In Sect. \ref{sec:decode} we describe our methodology, the abundance matching and the way we grow our SMBHs.
+In Sect. \ref{sec:results} we show our results on the black hole accretion tracks and galaxy-black hole coevolution.
+Finally, in Sects. \ref{sec:discuss} and \ref{sec:conclu} we discuss our results and draw our conclusions.
+Throughout we adopt the $\Lambda$CDM cosmology\footnote{We corrected all datasets to the same cosmology used in this work.
+We note, however, that the small differences in the cosmological parameters have a negligible impact on our results.} with best fit parameters from \citet{planck2018_cosmo_params} (i.e. $(\Omega_{\rm m}, \Omega_\Lambda, \Omega_{\rm b}, h, n_{\rm S}, \sigma_8) = (0.31, 0.69, 0.049, 0.68, 0.97, 0.81)$), and all the input and reference datasets adopted here are based on a \citet{chabrier_2003} stellar initial mass function.